Aalto University School of Business

 The Aalto University School of Business (Aalto-yliopiston kauppakorkeakoulu; Aalto-universitets handelshögskola), is the largest business school in Finland.
 Founded in 1911, it is the second oldest business school in Finland and one of the oldest business schools in the Nordic countries.
 The school became part of Aalto University on 1 January 2010.
 It has been previously known as the Helsinki School of Economics, the Helsinki School of Economics and Business Administration, and during 2010–2012 the Aalto University School of Economics.

 The Aalto University School of Business is the first business school in the Nordic countries to have received the Triple Crown accreditation (accreditations from the three largest and most influential business school accreditation organizations: AACSB, AMBA, and EQUIS).
-The Financial Times regularly ranks the school among the top business schools in Europe.

 In terms of admissions, the school is considered the most difficult business school in Finland.
-In 2019, the school had the highest amount of applicants for any higher education program in Finland.
+In 2019, the school had the highest number of applicants for any higher education program in Finland.
 It also had the lowest acceptance rate of any business school in the country.